Report a crime

-- suspicious activity or circumstance or less serious nuisance behavior
+- For suspicious activity or circumstance or less serious nuisance behavior

-- or request follow-up information on a report you have previously made (Have your police file number available)
+- When you want follow-up information on a report you have previously made (Have your police file number available)

 If you experience a wait time of more than a few minutes we ask that you please be patient with us as your call is important to us.
 We are working to get to your concern as quickly as possible.

 You can provide anonymous and secure tips by calling BC Crime Stoppers from anywhere in British Columbia or online at www.solvecrime.ca.

 To report a crime that has already been committed:

 - online crime reporting is available if: